Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Counterexamples

-Another example of game with no PTE is the Battle of the Sexes game\footnote{we refer to its variant in general position}.
+The chicken game thus has no PTE.
+Another example of a game with no PTE is the Battle of the Sexes game\footnote{we refer to its variant in general position.}.
 Even though there is no PTE for all games, our framework is not silent on these games: it does say that there exists no equilibrium under its underlying assumptions.
 This is an improvement over the original superrationality paradigm, which remains completely silent on symmetric games because it relies on the symmetry argument.